What makes a scrub gentle?

 How Do You Know Is A Scrub Is Too Harsh For You?

-Yes, it is definitely possible for a scrub to be too harsh.
+Yes, it is definitely possible for a should-you-cleanse-or-scrub-first to be too harsh.
 “A scrub is too harsh for your skin if you feel irritated or itchy after using it,” says Garnier consulting dermatologist Dr. Diane Madfes.
 “Scrubs are used for light exfoliation and afterwards the skin should feel tight.
 They are a great and easy way to help your skin look brighter.
 If your skin is becoming more sensitive and red to everything in comes in contact with — odds are your scrub is too harsh.”

 How To Use A Gentle Scrub